astroumd/admit/doc/sphinx/userguideintro.rst

 ADMIT expects to be in control the contents of its BDPs so users should not delete files in the *input-cube-name.admit* directory.
-Furthermore, if the *input-cube-name.admit* directory is deleted at the unix level, all information about the flow and all data products are deleted.
+Furthermore, if the *input-cube-name.admit* directory is deleted at the Unix level, all information about the flow and all data products are deleted.

 Getting Started with ADMIT (for Linux users)